 Tests for specific genetic mutations can also be required to decide if one of the new targeted treatments will be effective.
-These treatments are drugs that are designed to attack cancer by interfering with the actions of specific abnormal cancer molecules.
+These treatments are drugs that are designed to interfere with specific abnormal molecules in cancer cells.

 Most skin cancers can be clearly diagnosed but some are harder to explain.
 Skin cancers present in many and varied ways, often with subtle differences.
 Your dermatopathologist will often confer with a colleague for a second opinion.
 When faced with an extremely difficult case to diagnose, they may seek the opinion of a pathologist elsewhere in Australia, or overseas.